An American dream machine, a classic Indian motorcycle, is coming up for auction in September and it looks like fetching as much as £18,000.

 The bike on offer is red, in good running order, has some original paperwork, and has a pre-auction estimate of £15,000-£18,000.

-More than 50 classic and collectible motorcycles will be go under the hammer on the day.
+More than 50 classic and collectable motorcycles will go under the hammer on the day.

-If you are hankering after a classic Indian motorcycle, or any other classic or collectible machine for that matter, check out how much it will cost to insure with specialist insurance broker Bikesure.
+If you are hankering after a classic Indian motorcycle, or any other classic or collectable machine for that matter, check out how much it will cost to insure with specialist insurance broker Bikesure.